 The narrow entrance of the cave took us to the dark interior with this huge structures within.
 The torch lights carried by us and the other passengers and guides showed the various structures formed by the water dripping from the overhead cavities.
 On watching upwards it seemed like a pair of worried eyes weeping to narrate a different tale.

 Some structures were like a lion while others were like Hindu God Shiva and Ganesha.
 All of a sudden the light from some flash grabbed my attention towards a tiny lizard who was a resident of the crevices within this stone structures.
 I took a quick shot of the fleeing creature and missed my point of focus.
 Then we left the stone structures to move on to Baratang to see the mud volcano.

 The mud volcano some years ago was more furious is throwing up mud and steam.
-Now the mouth of the volcano has been narrowed down with the depositions of debris from years.
+Now the mouth of the volcano has been narrowed down with the deposition of debris from years.
 We were not fortunate enough to see the splendour in its full glory.
 But this was still a beautiful place to see and enjoy.
 After seeing all these wondrous structures I went forward to the rest of my journey which I have covered in my previous post.